mseaman26/Employee-Info-Tracker-/README.md

 - This program features prompts from the inquirer npm tool.
 Information from the responses is stored as properties within objects.
 The prompts can continue indefinitely until the user no longer wants to add any more.
 This is an example of recursion
 - An HTML file that is dynamically generated based off of the information provided by the user
 ## Notable Methods
-- Test Driven Developement.
-The first code that was written for this project was the tests for our employee class and the subsequent subclasses.
+- Test Driven Development.
+The first code that was written for this project consisted of the tests for our Employee class and the subsequent subclasses.
 The tests ensure that the creation, properties, and methods of these objects remain functional
 - The usage of class constructors and subclasses.
 Usage of these objects is a great way to store data in a logical way that is easy to manipulate and work with
 - Importing and Exporting modules.
-This practice of writing modular functions is a great way to maintain "separation of concernes" which means that code is separated into individual files and is thus more organized and more maintainable
+This practice of writing modular functions is a great way to maintain "separation of concerns" which means that code is separated into individual files and is thus more organized and more maintainable
 - String literals that eventually render as HTML.
-Within these string literals, function calls and object properties are called, allowing the HTML to be dynamic according to user input
+Within these string literals, function calls and object properties are called, allowing the HTML to be dynamic in accordance to user input
 - Recursion.
-The promps within this program can run indefinitely.
-This is because the function to slect the next employee to add can ultimately be called within itself.
-Only when the user decides to stop adding eployees is the loop broken.
+The prompts within this program can run indefinitely.
+This is because the function to select the next employee to add can ultimately be called within itself.
+Only when the user decides to stop adding Employees is the loop broken.
 This was the only way I could figure out how to structure this aspect of the program
 ## Code Snippets
 - Here is an example of some tests.
 They pertain the the Engineer class, which is a subclass of Employee.
 ```javascript